I got into points and miles the way a lot of people do - someone showed me.

 AS QUOTED IN

-But the problem I kept running into is that airline loyalty programs are deliberately opaque.
-The rules change every year.
-Status thresholds shift.
+I kept running into is that airline loyalty programs are deliberately opaque.
 Earning rates differ by fare class, cabin, and whether you're on the airline's own metal or a partner flight.
-And when it comes to redeeming miles, there's no easy way to know if you're getting good value or leaving money on the table.
+When it comes to redeeming miles, there's no easy way to know if you're getting good value or leaving money on the table.

 I was doing this math in my head or in spreadsheets.
-Milesmate was what happens when you get tired of doing that.
+Milesmate was a product of that.

-Every calculator on this site reflects the actual rules I use when making my own decisions - the same formulas, the same valuations, the same logic I apply when I'm deciding whether to book with miles or pay cash on my next flight.
+Every calculator on this site reflects the rules used by airlines for calculating their ticket earnings.
+I've also created calculators that calculate the logic I apply when I'm deciding whether to book with miles or pay cash for a flight.
+I hope you'll have the chance to check them out.

 An example of our Miles vs Cash Calculator for the AAdvantage Program